csheldonhess/pain-salve-notes/README.txt

 "Besides reducing inflammation [**Turmeric**] also depletes nerve endings of substance P, which communicates the pain signal.
 Besides being taken internally it also has been used externally for sore joints and sprains.
 Be warned though, it will temporarily stain your skin yellow."
 "It can stabilize connective tissue and promote the healing of tissues while lessening scars and adhesions." -HerbMentor, Turmeric

-'In the 1898 King’s American Dispensatory, “St. John’s wort is valued by many practitioners as a vulnerary, much as Arnica is employed.
+'In the 1898 King’s American Dispensatory, “**St. John’s wort** is valued by many practitioners as a vulnerary, much as Arnica is employed.
 Therefore it has been used extensively as a local application to bruises, contusions, sprains, lacerations, swellings, ecchymoses, and in acute mammitis.”6' -HerbMentor, St. Johns Wort

 **Solomon's seal** helps to heal strains, sprains, ligaments, joints, bruises, wounds/cuts.
 Good for stiffness, coldness, injury, overuse, underuse, and "lack of waste removal" in joint.
 Good for carpal tunnel and bone spurs from tension (plantar fasciitis). -Class notes